Terry Fox PROFYLE: Understanding the science

 Each committee oversees the execution of one or more specific research projects, and is chaired by a member of the Program Executive Committee (PEC) who makes sure that the node follows the project plan and timelines.
 The nodes will be interlinked, with several members sitting on more than one committee.

-Genomics and Data Analysis Node
+Genomics and Bioinformatics Node

 The Biobanking Node will implement a cross-country strategy for tissue collection, preparation, and storage, ensuring there is uniformity in all processes from coast to coast.